 Congratulations on your web surfing success.
 You have reached the Official End of the Internet.
 Yes, this is the registered, certified, confirmed, and verified End of the Internet.
 With over a Billion Websites, or slightly less than a Billion Websites, there must be a last page of the internet somewhere.
 So welcome, you have found it today, the end of the internet on webpage number 4,823,754,992!

-About the WWW World Wide and the End of the Internet
+About the World Wide Web and the End of the Internet

 Did you know there are resources on the web to actually dive deeper into just such a discussion?
 For instance, how did the internet get started?
 Who's in charge of it?
 Who is the keeper of all those pesky URLs, the official addresses of all websites.
 What at the Top 10 Websites on the Web based on traffic?
 How do we know how many websites are out here?
 As this is the end of the internet, this will be a refresher as you've already read all of these links.